Black History Month Lesson Plan: 14 Ideas for 2026

 How can AI tools help with my Black History Month lesson plan?

 AI tools designed for educators can be a massive time saver.
-For instance, the TeachTools Lesson Plan Generator can help you structure your unit with clear objectives, materials, and procedures.
-You can also use AI to generate discussion questions, vocabulary lists, or even a quiz to assess student understanding.
+The TeachTools Lesson Plan Generator can help you structure your unit with clear objectives, materials, and procedures.
+You can also use AI to generate discussion questions, vocabulary lists, or quizzes to assess student understanding.

 Where can I find reliable primary sources for my lessons?